okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 Okta provides you with a seamless experience to integrate and submit your app for publication in the [Okta Integration Network (OIN)](https://www.okta.com/okta-integration-network/).
 When you obtain an [Okta Developer Edition org](https://developer.okta.com/signup/), you can use it as a sandbox to integrate your app with Okta and explore more Okta features.
 When you decide to publish your integration to the OIN, you can use the same Developer Edition org to submit your integration using the OIN Wizard.

-The OIN Wizard is a full-service tool in the Admin Console for you to:
+The OIN Wizard is a full-service tool in the Admin Console for you to do the following:

 * Provide all your integration submission details.
 * Generate an app instance in your org for testing.